-Wednesday mornings at Tisch MS feature Grand Rounds lectures, where pre-eminent experts in MS and broader neurological research present late-breaking findings to our research staff as well as to the clinical staff of the IMSMP.
+Wednesday mornings at Tisch MS feature Grand Rounds lectures, where preeminent experts in MS and broader neurological research present late-breaking findings to our research staff as well as to the clinical staff of the IMSMP.
 At lab meetings on Monday mornings, our senior research scientists (and on occasion, junior scientists) detail the progress of their experiments, receive feedback from their colleagues, and thereby drive forward our research agenda.
 Finally, weekly journal club meetings offer our researchers the opportunity to present recent publications that in some way intersect with our research or clinical work to the entire staff.
-Research assistants share equal responsibilities with principal investigators (PIs) for journal club presentations and thereby gain experience in large-scale presentations to senior scientists outside their own working groups.
+Research assistants share equal responsibilities with principal investigators (PIs) for journal club presentations and thereby gain experience in scientific communication and presentation in front of an audience.